 - What do you value?
-What is important to you for learning, living, your graduate experience, and work/life balance?
-Do you want (or need) to work while going to graduate school?
+What's important to you for learning, living, your graduate experience, and work-life balance?
+Do you want (or need) to work while going to grad school?
 What are the areas you must balance, and where can you make sacrifices?

 - How do you learn?
 Who are you at your best?
 How do you process information in an academic or professional setting?
 Reflect on these things using assessment tools (e.g., StrengthsQuest), talking with friends, etc.

 This is not an exhaustive list, but you get the idea.
 Don’t worry about the particulars of your graduate degree just yet.
 Know who you are, what your plans are, and what you need to do your best.

 It may be fun to think about using grad school to launch a particular career, or perhaps you have thought to yourself, “That seems like a good job.
 Grad school will get me there!”
 But do you really know everything about the position?
 Career path?
 Industry?
 The jobs of today may not exist in the near future, and there will be careers in a few years that don’t exist today.
 It’s important to be mindful of career planning as the precursor to your graduate education.
 To that end, the second thing I recommend doing before launching into your grad school search is to spend time evaluating your career interests and get to know what specific positions are available.
 You may learn about perfect-fit opportunities you never even knew existed.

 There are many career research resources out there, but checking out the Occupational Outlook Handbook produced by the US Bureau of Labor Statistics is the perfect place to start.
 There, you’ll learn about the specifics of the career path as well as the education and degree requirements for those positions.
 And you’ll be able to evaluate the forecasts for employment growth—or decline—in those fields as well.
 The information is there.
 It’s important for you to find it, digest it, and build your grad school plan around it.